Gibraltar International Bank Limited is authorised and regulated by the Gibraltar Financial Services Commission.

 The Client must:

-The Bank is authorised to debit the Client’s account with any and all remunerations, fees, commissions, custodial fees, brokerage fees and other charges notified to the Client from time to time.
+The Bank is authorised to debit the Client's account with any and all remunerations, fees, commissions, custodial fees, brokerage fees and other charges notified to the Client from time to time.
 The Bank reserves the right to charge a flat fee for its services and those of its correspondents.
-The Bank shall periodically debit the Client’s account with agreed or standard interest, fees, and charges, in addition any applicable taxes.
+The Bank shall periodically debit the Client's account with agreed or standard interest, fees, and charges, in addition to any applicable taxes.
 The Bank further reserves the right to change or revise its fees and its interest rates at any time, in particular when money-market conditions have changed.
+For further information as to applicable fees and commissions and notification of changes to the same, please refer to the Framework Contract, any periodic statement of fees and/or fee information document the Bank provides you from time to time, and the Bank’s Tariff Guide available on the Bank’s website.
+Information on interest is included at Part 9 of these General Terms and Conditions.

 The Client shall reimburse the Bank for any other expenses related to the services it provides, including compensation for the services of professional advisors, sub-agents or sub-custodians where such services are required in connection with all transactions or to any exceptional action on the part of the Bank.
 The Client shall also indemnify the Bank for any damages from such situations, unless there has been gross negligence on the part of the Bank.